contanpe/PSCI/Theory Paper.md

 DYNAMIC - The imaginary or dynamic factor that is ruled by Consciousness: ∂κ/∂t = "Some" karma/"Some" time, or:

-      k(n) * 1/τ ln(ɸ) (novelty flux)
+      k(n) * τ⁻¹ ln(ɸ) (novelty flux)

 Where τ⁻¹ (1/τ) is:
-      1.4000135836904848664214308213568640100874071028506088959505920695980472510426505382898408770794312815036444784827213617894578380420900350999728250919353367696695429459390301273835742263036891809893337...* 10^{-33}
+      1.4000135836904848664214308213568640100874071028506088959505920695980472510426505382898408770794312815036444784827213617894578380420900350999728250919353367696695429459390301273835742263036891809893337...* 10^{33}

 Or, approximately:

-      1.4000136 * 10^{-34}
+      1.4000136 * 10^{34}

 re-expresed, 1.4ln(ɸ).

-1/τ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
+τ⁻¹ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
 It quantifies how frequently consciousness injects irreducible novelty into spacetime to sustain its dream of becoming (avoiding thermodynamic equilibrium).
 It works as a "lag" so that consciousness can create anew only after experiencing changes.
 For useful purposes, we will call this constant NEGENTROPY.
 The granuum's geometry (144° symmetry) is maintained by the negentropic constant.

-It's mathematical representation, when expressed as: (1/τ), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.
-It is a reflective movement that consciousness does, if you want to look at it that way.
+It's mathematical representation, when expressed as: (τ⁻¹), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.

 In 1.4ln(ɸ):

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
-- 1/τ (Negentropy) maps to an *inverse* curvature of spacetime: tighter curvature = faster novelty infusion.
+- τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime: tighter curvature = faster novelty infusion.
 This is the origin of **frequency change** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe, and the universe constantly seeks higher frequency.

 ![GkaHFQHXAAAou5_](https://github.com/user-attachments/assets/66c44c00-135b-4591-90c3-296192781203)